chinapedia/wikipedia.abstract.en/Page/Swedish_language.md

 Modern Swedish

-Gustav_Vasa_Bible_1541.jpg's Bible from 1541, using Fraktur.
+'s Bible from 1541, using Fraktur.
 The title translated to English reads: "The Bible / That is / The Holy Scripture / in Swedish.
 Printed in Uppsala.
 1541".]]

 Modern Swedish (Swedish: _nysvenska_) begins with the advent of the printing press and the European Reformation.
 After assuming power, the new monarch Gustav Vasa ordered a Swedish translation of the Bible.
 The New Testament was published in 1526, followed by a full Bible translation in 1541, usually referred to as the _Gustav Vasa Bible_, a translation deemed so successful and influential that, with revisions incorporated in successive editions, it remained the most common Bible translation until 1917.
 The main translators were Laurentius Andreæ and the brothers Laurentius and Olaus Petri.[13]